KaushalGoud/HederaPlatformAI/README.md

 **A secure, conversational HBAR wallet for the Hedera network — powered by local AI and AWS KMS.**

 > Focused on AWS KMS asymmetric key signing for maximum security.
-> AI agent won't work its only show cased locally using LM Studio AI model
+> AI agent showcased locally using LM Studio AI model
 ---

 ## 💡 Inspiration